Struggling to decide between Weebly and Shopify? Don’t worry; you have all the answers you seek in this post.

 Both platforms provide unparalleled security and performance features protecting your site against known website security breaches like DDoS attacks, BruteForce, Malware, etc.

 Regarding website performance, both platforms are optimized to deliver optimum user experience out of the box.
-It has a decent app store to further extend your store features’ functionality.

-Apps Store & Extensions – Weebly and Shopify
+Apps Store & Extensions

-It gets worse when you compare that less than a hundred Weebly apps are free to use, with the majority being premium apps or offering limited free access.
+It gets worse when you consider that less than a hundred Weebly apps are free to use, with the majority being premium apps or offering limited free access.
 Shopify has over 3,000 free apps you can download and activate on your store.

 Blog Functions and Editors Interface